Hit and Run Accidents

 • What the other driver may have looked like

 You should write the location, date, and time of the accident and the details of what caused the accident.
-Take pictures of your car, any property damage, and the surrounding accident scene.
+Take pictures of your car, property damage, and the surrounding accident scene.

-Try to speak to any witnesses at the scene or see if any surrounding stores have video footage of the intersection or location where the accident happened.
+You should try to speak to any witnesses at the scene or see if any surrounding stores have video footage of the intersection or location where the accident happened.

 Florida's No-Fault Laws

-Since Florida is a no-fault state, you must first turn to your own insurance company to pursue compensation for your injuries or property damage.
+Since Florida is a no-fault state, you must first turn to your insurance company to seek compensation for your injuries or property damage.
 Florida's Personal Injury Protection laws require all drivers to maintain Personal Injury Protection (PIP) for auto insurance.
 This type of insurance means that your own insurance company will provide coverage for up to $10,000 for immediate medical coverage.

 What if my damages exceed $10,000 after a hit-and-run accident?